arunalakmal/jfrog-container-build-push-action/README.md

 This is a Composite GitHub Action to login, build and push docker/container images to the JFrog Cloud instance.

+This was created to use with the self hosted runners implemented through an Operator and all runner instances contains the `docker/podman` binaries.
+Because of that this action doesn't install the docker binaries in this usecase.

 ## Usage

 Please refer the action as below in the GitHub Action